How To Make Homemade Salsa Hotter

 Arguably the easiest solution for an overly mild salsa is to add a hot sauce to it.
 Hot sauce is both affordable and easy to find.
 Most hot sauces will give you mild heat combined with tartness.
 The tartness comes from the vinegar base used for Mexican favorites like Tapatio and Valentina.
 The drawback of hot sauce is that, unlike other solutions, it means that you will be adding moisture to your salsa, which may not be ideal.

 One of the reliable ways to add heat to food without also adding other flavors is to use some form of cayenne pepper.
-You can add crushed red pepper flakes, which are usually made of cayenne, or you can add cayenne pepper powder.
+You can add crushed red pepper flakes, which are usually made of cayenne as a base, or you can add cayenne pepper powder.
 Cayenne peppers give a moderate amount of heat to salsa without affecting the moisture level.
+Take care: A little can go a long way and you can easily over-spice with powdered cayenne.
+If that happens, check out our post on fixing your dish.

 Must-read related posts